zendesk/link-dane/docs/SETUP.md

 ### Setting up your Firebase project

-The following steps will use Firebase Tools to authenticate and set up your local Link-SF copy in preparation to deploy.
+The following steps will use Firebase Tools to authenticate and set up your local Link-Dane copy in preparation to deploy.

 1. Login